 Choose Boot from the Phoenix BIOS Setup Utility main menu with the arrow keys.
 You should see the following display.
+Highlighting a setting with a + or - will expand or collapse that entry.
 See details on how to change the order and specs of boot devices in the Item Specific Help window.
 All Boot BIOS settings are described in this section.

-Boot Priority Order/Excluded from Boot Orders
+Boot Priority Order/Excluded from Boot Order.